shakacode/react_on_rails/docs/guides/streaming-server-rendering.md

 - React on Rails Pro subscription
 - React 18 or higher (experimental version)
 - React on Rails v15.0.0-alpha.0 or higher
+- React on Rails Pro v4.0.0.rc.5 or higher

 ## Benefits of Streaming Server Rendering